Is this a headline?

 If you think a question in a headline will achieve that goal, then go for it.

 My coworker and I disagree on this all the time.
-He likes to get clever with his headlines but to the point where you can't tell what the heck kind of story is below it.
+He likes to get clever with his headlines but to the point where you can't tell what the hell kind of story is below it.
 (An example would be him using the headline "Serve's Up" for a game story on the US Open).

 My headlines tend to be unoriginal and uncreative and dull. ("Avengers run past Dodgers").